Residual-Based Error Corrector Operator to Enhance Accuracy and Reliability of Neural Operator Surrogates of Nonlinear Variational Boundary-Value Problems: Introduction

-Motivated by the above observations, this work proposes a corrector framework based on the corrector operator.
-It is essential to highlight here that the framework is external to the neural operator and uses the neural operator as a black box.
-To demonstrate the utility of the corrector operator, a numerical example involving a nonlinear diffusion model is considered.
+Motivated by the above observations, this work analyzes the correction scheme developed in \cite{cao2023residual} and it is shown theoretically and numerically through different examples that the correcting neural operators can have significant effects on the performance of neural operator surrogates of PDEs.
+It is essential to highlight here that the correction framework is external to the neural operator and uses the neural operator as a black box.
+To demonstrate the utility of the corrector operator, a numerical example involving a nonlinear reaction-diffusion model is considered.
 The accuracy of neural operators and their corrections using the corrector operator for varying input and output reduced dimensions and training sample sizes is analyzed.
-Moreover, topology optimization of the diffusivity parameter field in a nonlinear diffusion model is taken up to highlight the limitations of neural operators and the efficacy of the correction scheme.
-Particularly, three different versions of optimization problems with (1) ``true" (upto numerical discretization error) forward model, (2) neural operator surrogates of the forward model, and (3) neural operators with corrector operator are solved to compare the performance of neural operators and the improvements due to the corrector operator in the accuracy of optimizers.
+Moreover, topology optimization of the diffusivity parameter field in a nonlinear reaction-diffusion model is taken up to highlight the limitations of neural operators and the efficacy of the correction scheme.
+Particularly, three different versions of optimization problems with (1) ``true" (up to numerical discretization error) forward model, (2) neural operator surrogates of the forward model, and (3) neural operators with corrector operator are solved to compare the performance of neural operators and the improvements due to the corrector operator in the accuracy of optimizers.
 The results show a significant error reduction when the corrector operator is applied to neural operators.
 The error in the case of neural operator surrogates is as high as 80 percent while the error is seen to be below 7 percent when neural operators are corrected.